Exploring the differences between Google Shopping Ads and Local Inventory Ads

 To switch on your Local Ads:

-Click on the ‘Local Inventory Ads’ page on the left-hand panel
+Click on the ‘Local Inventory Ads’ tab at the top.

 Set your daily budget